pieterSteenekamp/bottom-up-macroeconomics/README.md

-Proof of Concept (Toy Model): Agent-Based Model of Macroeconomic Choices and Citizen Happiness

-Introduction

-The macroeconomy is a complex, emergent system, and conventional top-down modeling approaches are often ill-suited for capturing its dynamic and adaptive nature.
-Agent-Based Modeling (ABM), by contrast, is better equipped to simulate such systems from the bottom up.
-This project presents a simple ABM "toy model" that explores the relationship between macroeconomic decisions and citizen happiness.
-The underlying idea is that economic indicators are merely proxies — tools for achieving what should be the ultimate goal of macroeconomic policy: the well-being of citizens.
-It's clearly suboptimal if everyone is wealthy but miserable.
-At the same time, economic prosperity undeniably plays a key role in overall happiness.

-Purpose of the Model

-This is not intended to be a comprehensive or fully functional macroeconomic model.
-Rather, it serves as a proof of concept — a toy model that demonstrates, in principle, how we might simulate and explore the dynamic interplay between macroeconomic policy, international trade, cultural factors, and citizen happiness.
+Using Agent-Based Modeling (ABM) to Explore Macroeconomics from the Bottom Up

+This is an early interim step in the development of an agent-based model of macroeconomics—built from the bottom up—to help capture the complex and often unexpected behaviors that emerge in economic systems.
+While far from perfect, the goal is to gain at least some insight into the non-intuitive dynamics of real-world economies.

+The model is implemented in Python using the Mesa ABM library.

-The model is designed to help explore important and complex questions such as:
+Its broader purpose is to explore questions such as:

-•	What kinds of macroeconomic choices lead to greater happiness in different types of societies?
+What macroeconomic choices lead to greater happiness in different types of societies?

-•	How do fiscal and monetary policies affect long-term well-being?
+How do fiscal and monetary policies impact long-term well-being?

-•	How does international trade between unequal countries impact both sides?
+How does international trade between unequal countries affect both parties?

-Despite its simplicity, a model like this has significant value.
-In any discussion of macroeconomic policy, people bring their own informal mental models of how the economy should behave.
-A transparent, working model makes it easier to see the assumptions driving outcomes.
-While disagreements may persist, it's productive to identify and debate these underlying assumptions explicitly.

-Gratitude to AI

-In developing this model, I made extensive use of several AI platforms.
-The conceptual framework and core ideas are my own, but I’m deeply grateful for the support and insights provided by the following tools:
+In this initial version, countries, businesses, and citizens (the “agents”) are set up randomly.
+Although the simulation runs and produces output, the results are still largely noise and should not yet be taken seriously.

+While the high-level design is entirely my own—something current AI cannot yet replicate—I gratefully acknowledge the detailed coding support provided by several free AI tools.
+These "assistants" have been invaluable in bringing the project this far.
+Thanks to:

-•	Claude
+Claude

-•	Grok

-•	ChatGPT
+ChatGPT

+Grok

-•	Microsoft Copilot
+Microsoft Copilot